 If you’re starting a business, you likely already know that calculating startup costs is a crucial step in getting your company off the ground.
 Simply put, you need money to make money.

 Depending on the type of business, you might need to create a website, rent equipment and an office space, obtain licenses and permits, and hire a team of skilled workers—all of which add up in different bills to pay each month.
-To better understand your expenses and launch a successful entrepreneurial venture, you’ll want the answer to this burning question: How much does it cost to start a business?
+To better understand your expenses and start a successful business venture, you’ll want the answer to this burning question: how much does it cost to start a business?

 We’ve put together a guide on how to identify expenses, finding the best way to estimate costs and picking the right financing methods for your new business.